Configure your Yammer network

 The growing network of partners and developers in Yammer continue to build third-party applications using the Yammer API.
 To find the list of current apps, including integrations with Microsoft SharePoint, Microsoft Flow, Microsoft Dynamics, and many more business applications, click App Directory on your main Yammer page or go directly to the App Directory.

-On the Configuration page, in the Enabled Features section, specify whether to allow 3rd party applications.
+On the Configuration page, in the Enabled Features section, specify whether to allow third party applications.

 Clearing this setting prevents users from adding or accessing these applications.
 Note that all users, including verified admins, will lose access to apps that were added prior to clearing this setting.

-This setting does not apply to Office 365 connectors that can be added to Office 365 groups.
+This setting does not apply to Microsoft 365 or Office 365 connectors that can be added to Microsoft 365 groups.
 To disable use of these connectors in Yammer, use the following PowerShell command:

-For more information, see Manage Office 365 Groups with PowerShell. )
+For more information, see Manage Microsoft 365 Groups with PowerShell. )

 Allow Tenor GIFs in messages